Arondondon/SDKprotocol/SDKProtocol.md

 1. `balanceOf` - returns balance of the wallet
 2. `allowance` - returns the allowance for spending
 3. `approve` - approves a spender (particularly MPE) to take a certain amount of your funds

+You can see the implementation of SingularityNET AGIX Token in Ethereum [here](https://etherscan.io/address/0x5B7533812759B45C2B44C19e320ba2cD2681b542)

 ### Storage Providers